 To find out how you can work with our grant management team, contact Anna Becker, Director of Institutional Funding, on

 Our partnership with the Foundation works with the governments of Mali and Tanzania to eliminate blinding trachoma.
-The Mali programme has achieved 5,100 surgeries for trachomatous trichiasis (advanced trachoma), while the Tanzania programme has trained 11 surgeons and managed 3,200 cases.
+The work in Mali has achieved 5,100 surgeries for trachomatous trichiasis (advanced trachoma), while the Tanzania project has trained 11 surgeons and managed 3,200 cases.

 The most recent partnership with the Foundation will empower older people in Tanzania to seek cataract surgery.
 Working with Help Age, we will conduct 10,000 operations in Morogoro, Tanzania.